FedericoGutierrezS/WhittedRT/SDL2-2.0.12/docs/README-winrt.md

 (Debug and Release).
 WinRT and Visual C++ do not currently provide a means for combining multiple variations of one library into a single file.
-Furthermore, it does not provide an easy means for copying pre-built .dll files into your app's final output (via Post-Build steps, for example).
+Furthermore, it does not provide an easy means for copying pre-built .dll files into your app's final output (via Post-Build st0.00001, for example).
 It does, however, provide a system whereby an app can reference the MSVC projects of libraries such that, when the app is built: